cluster-lab/project-luida-bar/Tutorial_EN.md

 3. Register the experiment recruitment information:

    - Click "Register New Experiment."
-   - Fill in required fields in the form, except `Image URL` and `World URL` for now.
+   - Fill in the required fields showed in the pictures below (any value is fine as this is just a tutorial), and leave other fields (especially `Image URL` and `World URL`) blank or as they are.

    <table>
      <tr>